kveg/kveg.github.io/_pages/cv.md

 Education
 ======
-* B.A. in Waseda University, Japan
+* B.A. in Sociology, Waseda University, Japan
-* M.A. in Graduate School, Waseda University, Japan
+* M.A. in Sociology, Graduate School, Waseda University, Japan
-* Diploma in Graduate School, London School of Economics, University of London, U.K.
+* Diploma in International Relations, Graduate School, London School of Economics, University of London, U.K.

 Work experience
 ======